I’m a huge fan of strategic planning, both professionally and personally.

-I firmly believe that even the smallest bit of forethought attracts the opportunities I seek.
+I firmly believe that even the slightest bit of forethought attracts the opportunities I seek.

 That being said, here are 10 of my favorite go-to quotes on planning and preparation.

-Read them.
+Please read them.
 Sit with them.
 Absorb them.
-Let them permeate how you feel about the planning process.
+Allow these quotes to permeate how you feel about the planning process.
 If they fit, keep them.
 They are yours.
 If they don’t fit, get rid of them and move on.

 ➀ Planning Is Key To Success